JoshuaGoode/HashFlare-Research/InitialResearch.md

   #### Tours:
-  - Tour of ColoHub/BTCMEQC - https://www.youtube.com/watch?v=d3-5JSZxXHY
+ ~~- Tour of ColoHub/BTCMEQC - https://www.youtube.com/watch?v=d3-5JSZxXHY

-  - This video uses the above footage of ColoHub and discusses that HashFlare has an operation there - https://www.youtube.com/watch?v=ISd0m9R-srw
+  ~~- This video uses the above footage of ColoHub and discusses that HashFlare has an operation there - https://www.youtube.com/watch?v=ISd0m9R-srw~~

-  - *UPDATE* ColoHub represntative posts that the video is illegitimate - https://bitcointalk.org/index.php?topic=2610217.msg26566000#msg26566000
+  - *UPDATE* ColoHub represntative posts that the third party video is illegitimate - https://bitcointalk.org/index.php?topic=2610217.msg26566000#msg26566000

   #### Additional Photos from HashFlare: